 Holographic projection is a promising emerging technology that will bring major changes in many different fields such as education, medicine, science, etc. To explain how holographic projection works, it is necessary to define a hologram.
-Hologram is a physical recording of an interference pattern which uses diffraction to reproduce a three-dimensional light field, resulting in an image which retains the depth, parallax and other properties of the original scene [51].
-There are three types of holograms: reflection, transmission and hybrid holograms [52].
-Reflection holograms are the most common type in which the hologram is illuminated by a "spot" of white incandescent light, held at a specific angle and distance which is located on the viewer's side of the hologram and the image is transmitted to the observer's side.
+The hologram is a physical recording of an interference pattern which uses diffraction to reproduce a three-dimensional light field, resulting in an image which retains the depth, parallax and other properties of the original scene [60].
+There are three types of holograms: reflection, transmission and hybrid holograms [61].
+Reflection holograms are the most common type in which the hologram is illuminated by a "spot" of white incandescent light, held at a specific angle and distance which is located on the viewer's side of the hologram.
+The typical transmission hologram is viewed with laser light.
+Light is directed from behind the hologram, and the image is transmitted to the observer's side.
 The image can be very sharp and deep.
 Hybrid holograms include every type of hologram ranging from reflection to transmission types.